jiaming-jiang/fdh-web/README.md

 ## <a id="section_countries">Are There More Users from a Specific Country for Certain Categories?</a>

 For our analysis, we took only users from the USA, Canada, UK and Australia.
 While most users in [BeerAdvocate](https://beeradvocate.com) come from the USA.
-Is the distribution of country the same for all categories ?
+Is the distribution of country the same for all categories?
 The following interactive plot (you can select a category) shows the distributions of countries for the users for all users (ALL), conformist (CFM), explorer (XPL), adventurer (ADV) and EXP users.

 {% include top_countries_pie_chart.html %}

 We can conclude from the plot that conformists (CFM) and EXP users (EXP) have the same country distribution as the distribution of all users regardless of categories.
-However, we see a different distribution for explorers (XPL) and adventurers (ADV), with a higher propotion of users from these categories comming from Canada, England and Australia.
+However, we see a different distribution for explorers (XPL) and adventurers (ADV), with a higher proportion of users from these categories comming from Canada, England and Australia.
 This could potentially be due to a tendency for these users to rate beers from their own country or region more often.
-Indeed, since Canadian, English and Australian beers are more rare in [BeerAdvocate](https://beeradvocate.com), if the users from this countries rate the beers from their country more, there are more likely to rate beers with few or bad ratings.
+Indeed, since Canadian, English and Australian beers are more rare in [BeerAdvocate](https://beeradvocate.com), if the users from this countries rate the beers from their country more, they are more likely to rate beers with few or bad ratings.

 The pie chart shows only the distribution of categories at the country level.
-However, we need to zoom in the USA to have a bigger picture since it's where most users in [BeerAdvocate](https://beeradvocate.com) come from.
-In order to get a clearer look on this disparities per location we can decompose the USA in the diffrent existing states.
-The following plot show the distribution of US state by categories.
+However, we need to zoom into the USA to have a bigger picture since it's where most users on [BeerAdvocate](https://beeradvocate.com) come from.
+In order to get a clearer look on this disparities per location, we can decompose the USA in the different existing states.
+The following plot show the distribution of the US state by categories.

 {% include 10highestLocationPerCategories.html %}